-Figure 1: Containerization increased shipping more in low land-rent cities
+Figure 1: Containerization increased shipping more where land is less scarce

-Notes: Panel A shows the estimated $\gamma$ coefficient from equation (2) evaluated at different values of the Saiz land rent proxy.
-Panel B shows the same estimated coefficient using model-simulated data evaluated at different values of the counterfactual land rents.
+Notes: Panel A shows the estimated $\gamma$ coefficient from equation (2) evaluated at different values of the Saiz land scarcity measure.
+Panel B shows the same estimated coefficient using model-simulated data evaluated at different values of land rents in the no-containerization counterfactual.